laneboysrc/rc-headless-transmitter/docs/configurator.md

 ### Bridging

-Unfortunately a *Web app* is not able to utilize any of the transports provided by the *headless transmitter* directly.
+Unfortunately a *web-app* is not able to utilize any of the transports provided by the *headless transmitter* directly.

-To be able to make a *Configurator Web app*, we need a bridging mechanism that goes between the *headless transmitter* and the *configurator* running in the web browser.
+To be able to make a *Configurator web-app*, we need a bridging mechanism that goes between the *headless transmitter* and the *configurator* running in the web browser.

-On the web browser side, we have **HTTP** and **Websocket** protocols to our disposals.
+On the web browser side, we have **HTTP** and **WebSocket** protocols to our disposals.

 Another potential transport would be **BLE**.
 The *Web Bluetooth* protocol allows web apps to connect to BLE devices.
 However, *Web Bluetooth* is relatively new and not mature yet.